VidyaGameMaka/GameBase_GDScript_Godot4/README.md

 # GameBase_GDScript_Godot4

 This project was made in **Godot 4.3**.
 Older versions of Godot 4 are not recommended to use this project.
 This project is incompatible with Godot 3 and older.

+I made an extra effort to include comments in the code with some extra explanations so that it is more understandable.

 GDScript version of my Save/Load/Delete system.
 This is a complete Godot project and is intended to be used as a starting point for a new game, however it is possible to copy it into your existing game, expect to perform some modifications to make it fit with your game's folder layout.

 **This project includes the following features:**
 * **Save/Load/Delete:**